Silfaz/digitalgarden/content/projects/fermentation/Dill pickles.md

 After 1 month in the fridge the liquid has penetrated the whole cucumber and they taste really nice.
 To stay crunchy, I added 2 bay leaves to the brine during fermentation, which seems to have worked well.

-After 4 months in the fridge, the cucuber started to get quite soft.
+After 4 months in the fridge, the cucumber started to get quite soft.
 Still delicious, but crunch is missing.
 So next time, **consume within 3 months**.

+_2022-07-25_:

+This time I found the right cucumbers in the supermarket, the ones with the very textured surface.
+Left out at RT for 5 days, then transferred to the fridge.